 - Pour 1/3 of the mascarpone mix on top of the sponge fingers making sure the fingers are completely covered

-- Repeat again with another layer of soaked sponge fingers, tinned raspberries and mascarpone mix but lay the fingers horizontally
+- Repeat again with another layer of soaked sponge fingers, tinned raspberries and mascarpone mix but lay the fingers in the opposite direction

 - Place the fresh raspberries on the top and grate the dark chocolate using a fine grater